contactmodel/COVID19-Japan-Reff/README.md

 Data used for simulations is available in the **data**-folder.
 The simulations were done using R (version 4.0).
 The results can be found in the **results**-folder.

+**The links are not working at the moment, because there is a bug in nbviewer - they will be corrected a bit later**

 ## Scripts

 **Representing the data**